 By Paul A. Boccadoro

-For those of us who enjoy making our own uniform items, you know that it's difficult to reproduce contractor, inspector, or sizing stamps.
-It's just not economical to have a custom rubber stamp made for just one stamping, and it can be difficult to precisely cut out a stencil.
-Thus I'm presenting how to do this ink-transfer technique that I used in Architecture school where we'd routinely transfer computer printed titles onto building models.
+For those of us who enjoy making our own uniforms, you know it might not be cost effective to have a contractor, inspector, or sizing stamp made just for one project.
+Thus I'm sharing how to do this ink-transfer technique that I used in Architecture school where we'd routinely transfer computer printed titles onto building models.

 - Recreated mirrored design (printed in TONER from a laser printer or copied on a photocopier.
 Ink-jet prints won't work.)

-- Your cut pattern pieces (sleeve lining, waistband, etc.)
+- Your cut-out pattern piece (sleeve lining, waistband, etc.)

 - Masking tape